How Liquibase Finds Files: Liquibase Classpath

 liquibase --classpath=path/to/your/resource/root update

-Note: For more information about the CLI syntax, see the Command Line Interface documentation.
+Note: For more information about the CLI syntax, see the Working with Command Parameters documentation.

 classpath as an environment variable